spaze/oprah-proxy/README.md

 Opera insists to call this *a browser VPN*.
 Sorry Opera, it's not a VPN, and calling it *a browser VPN* does not make it one.
 A VPN protects all connections and not just the browser ones.
 We've been teaching people that VPN protects their devices and operating systems and then you bake a proxy, although a secure one, in the browser and call it a VPN, that's bullshit, *pardon my French*.
 The feature is quite nice, but calling it *a VPN* could eventually be harmful to privacy, because of false sense of security.
 And then you release [Opera VPN](https://itunes.apple.com/us/app/opera-free-vpn-unlimited-free/id1080756781?mt=8) which *is* a VPN, unlike the VPN in the browser.
 Naming things, one of the only two hard things in Computer Science, right?

 ## Disclaimer
 This is just for research purposes, to study how things work, no harm intended.
+The script might (and will) stop working at any time.

 ## Example `openssl s_client` command:
 ```